 '''

 OneConnect Network Config (0.0.9999.0)

 Copyright 2011 Emulex

+Usage: occfg.exe [-options]

+Running with no arguments will display a

 '''

-occfg.exe [-options]

 Running with no arguments will display a menu to select the adapter and parameters to modify.
 Using the command line arguments allow scripting this process.